 Dopamine tells the brain it wants the chemical, Glutamate tells the brain it really likes the chemical, the pleasure center of the brain incites the cue to take action, and the only line of defense is the pre-frontal cortex which is not functioning properly in the alcoholic or addict.
 This sets the stage for a very difficult journey into sobriety.

-Furthermore, as depicted in the image provided, a change in the hedonic set point affects an individual’s feeling of wellbeing and euphoria and ability to deal with stress and negative emotions.
-This change can create a difficult scenario at the early stages of treatment though this is necessary for the set point to return to natural levels.
+Furthermore, a change in the hedonic set point affects an individual’s feeling of wellbeing and euphoria and ability to deal with stress and negative emotions.
+This change can create a difficult scenario at the early stages of treatment, though this is necessary for the set point to return to natural levels.